enjoy322/ormtool/README.md

 #### 2. Configuration

-Note: The database field should be underlined in lowercase
+Note: The database table column should be underlined in lowercase

 ```go
 GenerateMySQL(